 While discussing remote businesses, a friend recently asked why we don't just use Paypal's "Send money to friends and family" option to avoid fees.

-This is the same reason that we don't fudge the values on overseas shipments to reduce the duties that international customers pay.
+We also don't fudge the values on overseas shipments to reduce the duties that international customers pay.
 This is illegal and easy to spot.
 Taking the risk does not make any business sense.